bytecodealliance/cranelift/docs/ir.rst

     :result GV: Global value.

-The address of a global value can also be derived by treating another global variable as a struct pointer.
+A global value can also be derived by treating another global variable as a struct pointer and loading from one of its fields.
 This makes it possible to chase pointers into VM runtime data structures.

 .. inst:: GV = load.Type BaseGV [Offset]